 In 2018, I was elected as an Educational Secretary of Bangladesh Midwifery Society.
 In 2021, there was election again through online voting system all over the country &also i elected as the President.
 Now I am trying by best to advocate for the midwifery profession in Bangladesh nationally and internationally via working collaboration with all countries representatives midwives.

-Ugustin Harushimana is a Burundian, Midwife the founder and chairperson of The Midwife in…
+Augustin Harushimana is a Burundian, Midwife the founder and chairperson of The Midwife…

 His project aims to use Information and communication technologies for Midwives in Burundi to get information they need for taking care of their patients, communicating and sharing knowledge to improve sexual and reproductive health.